vanithavani96/Avocado-Price-Prediction--EDA-and---Machine-Learning-Project/README.md

 ### Acknowledgements:
 * The data scraped was entirely for educational purposes only.
 Note that I don’t claim any copyright for the data.
 * Source: Kaggle
+### Notes:
+For the Detailed Information about the Project, Kindly refer the Avocado Price Prediction.pdf" file attached with this Repo.